-So how to dissolve toilet paper in a sewer line?
-You can wait for it to decompose on its own, but there are more proactive approaches.
+So, how do you dissolve toilet paper in a sewer line?
+You can wait for it to decompose unassisted, but there are more proactive approaches.
 For instance, you can unclog the sewer line using a plunger, commercial cleaners, dish soap, or a closet auger.

 However, prevention is always the best solution — clean your toilet periodically and don’t flush large chunks of toilet paper.
 It will keep your bathroom throne highly functional and prevent clogging in the long run.